Background on Psychedelic Medicine

 To learn more about the use of psychedelic medicine and altered states for health and healing, consider enrolling in my latest certification course Integrative Medicine and Nutrition for PTSD, Complex Trauma, and Traumatic Brain Injury.

-I also write about entheogens in my book, Rhythms of Recovery: Trauma, Nature and the Body.
+I also write about entheogens in my book, Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma.